 Whether you’re scribing meetings, reports or other documents, if you’re scribing verbatim your job is to scribe what people are saying as quickly as they say it, directly into the computer.
 You don’t have to type every single word or type each word fully but you have to be able to type almost all of it so that later on, when editing the transcript, you’re able to fill in all the gaps.
 But it can be difficult to keep up, especially when people start talking quickly or all at the same time, and there’s a lot of pressure to capture everything very quickly and every now and then you will miss have a moment where you miss something important and feel like throwing your hands up in the air.
 That’s where it’s important to remain calm and just keep on typing.

 That’s why pianists make particularly good scribes.
 If you’re a pianist, you already know how to stay calm under pressure and your fingers will be nimble and fast, and if people start talking very quickly your fingers will simply fly more quickly.
 You’ll naturally leave out the less important words and you’ll make lots of mistakes but it’s the same as when playing the piano: when you make a mistake you need to simply note it mentally and then move on, remaining focused on the task at hand.
 You’ll be able to fill in those gaps and correct the mistakes afterwards, during the editing stage.

 Check out my other articles about scribing, and how to scribe well: The path from typist to scribe

 Scribes and pianists are human too

 Have you seen the wonderful Australian movie, Shine, based on the life of the amazing pianist David Helfgott?
 All the public saw was a brilliant pianist: a genius.
-But pianists are not machines; they’re human beings with emotions and needs and personal lives, and this is the conflict and tragedy explored in Shine.
+But pianists are not machines; they’re human beings with emotions and needs and personal lives, and Shine explores that conflict and tragedy.

-To read more about dealing with confidential sensitive or disturbing subject matter go to: Debriefing confidentially
+To read more about dealing with sensitive or disturbing subject matter go to:

 Back To Blog